-In recent years his practice has centered on defense of public and private companies, financial institutions, officers and directors, and professionals in securities fraud class actions, derivative and corporate governance litigation, commercial litigation, proceedings and investigations by securities and other enforcement matters pursued by authorities across the U.S. and in Europe.
-Mr. Dodds has tried class actions and other securities matters in federal and state courts, before various arbitration panels and before professional disciplinary panels.
-He has also led internal investigations for public companies and investment entities relating to potential violations of both U.S. and international laws and regulations.
+In recent years Mr. Dodds’ practice has centered on defense of public and private companies, financial institutions, officers and directors, and professionals in securities fraud class actions, derivative and corporate governance litigation, commercial litigation, and in investigations and enforcement proceedings brought by government regulators.
+He has also led internal investigations for both public and private companies, investment managers and private fund groups relating to potential violations of both U.S. and international law.
+Throughout his career, Mr. Dodds has tried class actions and other securities matters in the U.S. federal and state courts, before various arbitration panels and before professional disciplinary panels.
+In addition to his experience in litigation and investigations, Mr. Dodds is frequently called upon to provide advice to senior management, boards and board committees on issues of corporate governance, litigation exposure and regulatory issues.
+He has also handled numerous commercial arbitration matters in various U.S. forums and The Hague.

-- representation of a large mutual fund investment complex in a putative class and derivative actions relating to disclosure of risks relating to real estate securitized assets;
+- Representation of a large mutual fund investment complex in a putative class and derivative actions relating to disclosure of risks relating to real estate securitized assets.

-- defense of the parent corporation of a hedge fund manager that advised a number of the largest Madoff feeder funds in class actions and individual claims filed across the country alleging securities and common law fraud;
+- Defense of the parent corporation of a hedge fund manager that advised a number of the largest Madoff feeder funds in class actions and individual claims filed across the country alleging securities and common law fraud.

-- representation of a major hedge fund in investigations commenced by several European securities regulators relating to shareholder activist activities involving a major European securities exchange
+- Representation of a major hedge fund in investigations commenced by several European securities regulators relating to shareholder activist activities involving a major European securities exchange.

-- representation of a major investment manager in connection with fee and disclosure issues relating to foreign currency exchange transactions;
+- Representation of a major investment manager in connection with fee and disclosure issues relating to foreign currency exchange transactions.

-University of Wisconsin - Madison, B.A., 1975, with honors
+University of Wisconsin - Madison, B.A., 1975, with Honors

 New York University School of Law, J.D., 1980